Goodfellas: Legacy

 Goodfellas inspired director David Chase to make the HBO television series The Sopranos.
 He told Peter Bogdanovich, "Goodfellas is a very important movie to me and Goodfellas really plowed that ...
 I found that movie very funny and brutal and it felt very real.
 And yet that was the first mob movie that Scorsese ever dealt with a mob crew. ... as opposed to say The Godfather ... which there's something operatic about it, classical, even the clothing and the cars.
 You know I mean I always think about Goodfellas when they go to their mother's house that night when they're eating, you know when she brings out her painting, that stuff is great.
 I mean The Sopranos learned a lot from that."
 Indeed, the film shares a total of 27 actors with The Sopranos, including Bracco, Sirico, Imperioli, Pellegrino, Lip and Vincent, who all had roles in Chase's HBO series.

 July 24, 2010, marked the 20th anniversary of the film's release.
 The milestone was celebrated with Henry Hill hosting a private screening for a select group of invitees at the Museum of the American Gangster in New York City.

 In January 2012, it was announced that the AMC Network put a television series version of the movie in development.
 Pileggi was on board to co-write the adaptation with television writer and producer Jorge Zamacona.
-The two were set to executive produce with the film's producer Irwin Winkler and his son David.

-Luc Besson's 2013 film The Family features a sequence in which Giovanni Manzoni (De Niro), a gangster who is in witness protection for testifying against a member of his family, watches Goodfellas.

-In 2014, the ESPN-produced 30 for 30 documentary series debuted Playing for the Mob, depicting the point shaving scandal orchestrated by Hill, his Pittsburgh associates, and several Boston College men's basketball players during the 1978–79 season.
-The episode was narrated by Liotta and contains references to Goodfellas.

 In 2015, Goodfellas closed the Tribeca Film Festival with a screening of its 25th-anniversary remaster.